guilherme0893/Trybetunes/README.md

 # Future updates

-- Create the option to make a song favorite
+- Fix the local storage bug

-- Create the user profile page and load favorite songs
+- Create the option to make a song favorite and load it in the profile